Note: Files are in Adobe (PDF) format.

 Finance costs

-Other expenses
+Other operating expenses

 Profit before tax

-As a result of the above, the Group recorded a profit before tax of $2.3 million in 1HY2025 compared to $1.3 million in 1HY2024.
+As a result of the above, the Group recorded a profit before tax of $6.0 million in 2HY2024 compared to a profit before tax of $4.3 million in 2HY2025 and a profit before tax of $6.7 million in FY2025 compared to a profit before tax of $7.3 million in FY2024.

 Condensed Interim Statements of Financial Position